rjohnsen/threathunting-book/content/part-5/_index.md

 draft: false
 ---

 These cheat sheets are field references for active hunts.
-Use them to interpret telemetry, choose the next pivot, and recognize where context is required before drawing a conclusion.
+Use them to interpret telemetry, choose the next pivot, and recognise where context is required before drawing a conclusion.

 > A port, process, event ID, or registry path is an observation, not a verdict.
 Establish the expected baseline, preserve context, and correlate across independent data sources.